dinhngockhanh/dinhngockhanh.github.io/_projects/project_CIN_inference.md

 ---

-It has been acknowledged that many cancers are driven by point mutations, which affect one or a few nucleotides at specific locations in the genome.
+Cancer evolution has been studied extensively as a process of accumulating point mutations, which affect one or a few nucleotides at specific locations in the genome.
 However, some cancers have been known to be driven mostly by copy number aberrations (CNAs).
-A normal cell is expected to have two different alleles of each chromosome, for which we say the allele-specific copy number is 1.
-The total copy number is then their sum, which equals 2.
-The frequency of each allele is its copy number divided by the total copy number, which is 0.5 for both alleles.
-Minor/major allele fraction is defined as the minimum and maximum, respectively, of the allele-specific allele frequencies.
-When CNAs occur, entire genomic regions change their total copy number and/or allele-specific frequencies.
-For instance, if the cell gains another copy of one allele, then the total copy number becomes 3.
-The major allele fraction is then the proportion for the allele that was gained, which is 2/3.
-Similarly, the minor allele fraction becomes 1/3.
+These events can be inferred by examining the total and allele-specific copy numbers across the cancer genome.
 Chromosomal instability (CIN) is said to occur when a tumor exhibits a high number of CNAs.

 Recent developments in single-cell DNA-sequencing have provided an unparalleled view into the diversity and ongoing evolution within a tumor.